 Auto-Tune Technology was first introduced to measure and alter pitch during vocal and instrumental recording.
 The original intention was to correct or disguise off-key inaccuracies, letting its users fine-tune vocal tracks even if they was previously off-pitch.

-Soon after its introduction, producers started using the Auto-Tune as a part of the effects for distorting vocals.
-In fact, when I was recording the vocal track in 2003, I remember that the sound engineer made use of the Autotune to at least blur the inaccuracies in my pitch by distorting the notes of my vocals.
+Soon after its introduction, producers use auto tune as a part of the effects for distorting vocals.
+In fact, when I was recording the vocal tracks in 2003, I remember that the sound engineer made use of the Autotune to at least blur the inaccuracies in my pitch by distorting the notes of my vocals sound.

-However, the present-day Auto-Tune technology is more advanced than what the sound engineer in 2003 did use.
+However, the present-day Auto Tune is more advanced than what the sound engineer in 2003 did use.
 At present, it is already revolutionizing popular music and recording.

 This technology comes as a plug-in for DAWS used in the studio and a standalone that is a rack-mounted unit for processing vocals during live performance.
 The processor alters the pitch slightly to the closest correct semitone.
 You can also use Autotune as an additional effect for distorting the human voice.